Unlawful Possession of a Weapon

 At Proetta & Oliver we are well aware of what a felony weapons conviction let alone a lengthy jail sentence can do to someone’s life.
 As such, we take an extreme amount of pride in being very hands on with our clients.
 We strive to make that no stone is left unturned when it comes to representing our clients.
 If you would like to come into our Middletown office for a face to face consultation then please contact us at 732.858.6959.
 We can go over the specifics of your case and formulate a game plan that works best to suit your needs.
 Our firm serves all of Monmouth County including towns like Holmdel, Howell, Wall Township, Freehold, Asbury Park, Long Branch, Millstone, Aberdeen, Englishtown, Belmar, Neptune, Ocean Township and West Long Branch.
 As always, our initial consultations are always free.
 Now here is a breakdown on the unlawful possession of a weapon offense, including what exactly qualifies as a weapon.

-Unlawful Possession of a Weapon Attorney in Howell
+What to Know About Unlawful Possession of a Weapon Charges in NJ

 Unlawful possession of a weapon is governed by N.J.S.A.
 2C:39-5.
 It is a rather lengthy statute that is broken down into several sections depending on the weapon which is alleged to have been possessed.
 Here is a breakdown by potential unlawful weapon: